toggysmith/toggysmith/README.md

 Hello! 👋 I'm Toggy Smith!

-I'm an aspiring software developer and undergraduate student at King's College London studying Computer Science with a Year in Industry (BSc).
+I'm an aspiring software developer and undergraduate student at King's College London studying BSc (Hons) Computer Science with Year in Industry.
 I have a strong passion for learning and although I want to pursue a career in software development, I'm interested in other computer science fields like data science, machine learning and game development.

 # 👉 I'm working on...